DeepAgent: A General Reasoning Agent with Scalable Toolsets: Introduction

 To address these challenges, we introduce \textbf{DeepAgent}, an end-to-end deep reasoning agent that can complete an entire task by dynamically retrieving and calling tools within a single, coherent agentic reasoning process.
 As depicted in Figure~\ref{fig:compare}(c), DeepAgent operates by autonomously thinking, searching for tools, and executing actions.
-This paradigm shifts away from traditional, predefined workflows that rely on predefined tools, task planning, and iterative tool use, where each generation step focuses only on the immediate objective.
+This paradigm shifts away from traditional, predefined workflows that rely on predefined tools, task planning, and iterative tool use.
 Instead, DeepAgent maintains a global perspective on the entire task, unconstrained by the need to deliberate on specific, isolated operations.
 Tools are not pre-retrieved in advance but are dynamically discovered on an as-needed basis, thereby fully unlocking the autonomous potential of the large reasoning model.

-To empower DeepAgent to thoroughly and robustly explore new tools and navigate complex environments during long-horizon interactions, we equip it with memory management capabilities.
-We introduce an \textbf{Autonomous Memory Folding} strategy that allows DeepAgent to consolidate its previous thoughts and interaction history into a \textit{structured memory schema} at any point during its thinking before resuming the agentic reasoning process.
-This mechanism not only saves tokens and enhances reasoning efficiency over extended interactions but also provides the agent an opportunity to ``take a breath'', preventing it from becoming trapped in wrong exploration paths and enabling it to reconsider its strategy, thus improving the overall success rate.
-To mitigate information loss during this folding process, we introduce a \textit{brain-inspired memory architecture} comprising episodic memory, working memory, and tool memory, all structured with an agent-usable data schema to ensure the stability and utility of the compressed memory.
+To facilitate robust exploration in long-horizon environments, we equip DeepAgent with \textbf{Autonomous Memory Folding}.
+This strategy allows the agent to dynamically consolidate its reasoning process and interaction history into a \textit{structured memory schema}.
+Beyond reducing token overhead, this mechanism enables the agent to ``take a breath''—pausing to reconsider strategies and avoid erroneous paths.
+To minimize information loss during consolidation, we introduce a \textit{brain-inspired memory architecture} comprising episodic, working, and tool memory, all structured with an agent-usable data schema to ensure the stability and utility of the folded memory.

 To enhance DeepAgent's proficiency in mastering these mechanisms, we propose \textbf{ToolPO}, an end-to-end reinforcement learning (RL) training method tailored for general tool use.
 Existing agentic RL training in general domains presents two significant challenges: (1)~The reliance on a multitude of real-world APIs during training can lead to instability, slow execution, and high costs.
 To prevent this, we leverage \textit{LLM-simulated APIs}, which enhance the stability and efficiency of the training process.
 (2)~A sparse reward based solely on the final outcome is often insufficient to guarantee the accuracy of intermediate tool calls.
 We address this by implementing \textit{tool-call advantage attribution}, which precisely assigns credit to the specific tokens responsible for correct tool invocations, thereby providing a more granular and effective learning signal.